-The 2 large islands of the Northern Surin Island (Koh Surin Nua) and Southern Surin Island (Koh Surin Tai) are twinned very close to each other.
+The 2 large islands of North and South Surin are located very close to each other.
 They are separated by 200 metres of shallow sea which can be walked across at low tide.
 The other 3 islands are rock islands with some dwarf trees and rainforest plants.
 The islands are surrounded by one of the biggest and most fertile shallow coral reefs in Thailand.

 Notable natural attractions include:

-A visitor centre is located at Chong Khat Bay on the North Surin Island where there is also a small restaurant, some basic bungalows, restroom facilities and a first aid centre.
-Camping is possible at Mai Ngam Bay of the North Surin Island.
+A visitor centre is located at Chong Khat Bay on North Surin Island where there is also a small restaurant, some basic bungalows, restroom facilities and a first aid centre.
+Camping is possible at Mai Ngam Bay of North Surin.

 There are 3 types of giant clams found on the fringing reefs of the area.
 They are Tridacna Maxima, Tridacna Scuamosa and Tridacna Crocea.
 A 1999 UNESCO funded survey found the area suitable for a spawning project to increase the number of clams in the area.
 The same survey team also found 29 species of edible invertebrates including jellyfish, crabs, bivalves, polychates and cephalopods.
 Sea cucumber numbers were found to be far lower than in a similar 1994 survey due to over fishing by the Moken fishermen for sale and barter.
 Sea cucumbers were recommended for total protection to allow stocks to recover naturally.